 Star Trek: The Next Generation has Data, an emotionless android.
 Emotionless isn't harmless, as Kivas Fajo could tell.
 Convincing a purely logical and physically superior android that killing you is the logical action isn't exactly wise.

 TNG uses Data to play with this trope as a plot point in Descent Part I. Liberated Borg attack his away team early in the episode, and as Data kills one of them, he actually feels anger—and, disturbingly, pleasure.
 He later recreates the incident on the holodeck in an attempt to recapture the feelings, but fails after several tries.
-It becomes rather morbidly funny to watch Data casually and dispassionately dispatch two of the holograms.
+It becomes rather morbidly funny to watch Data casually and dispassionately dispatch the holograms; repeating his angry words from the battle with a completely flat affect, and not even sparing a second glance as the drones slump dead to the ground.

 Picard took this to the extreme with literally silent fury at the end of "Pre-Emptive Strike", after Ensign Ro betrayed the Federation to the Maquis.
 The last scene simply has him sitting at his desk in the ready room silently burning with rage.